KevinBatdorf/image-filters/readme.txt

 == Changelog ==

 = 1.2.3 =
-- Updates packages and tests WP6.2 compatability
+- Updates packages and tests WP6.2 compatibility

 = 1.2.2 =
 - Removes lock file cutting the zip size by a significant amount